lingvano/react-native-eas-maestro/README.md

 # Automated E2E testing for native apps with Maestro

-Learn how to implement End-2-End testing for iOS and Android apps.
+Learn how to implement End-2-End testing for Expo apps with Maestro and create a GitHub CI automation.

-‼️
+‼️‼️‼️

 This repository is the example code for a 5 step tutorial blog article on how to integrate native E2E testing into an react-native expo app with Maestro.
-Check out the full article (here)[https://medium.com/lingvano/native-e2e-testing-with-maestro-and-expo-14e9e9b0f0fe].
+Check out the full article [here](https://medium.com/lingvano/native-e2e-testing-with-maestro-and-expo-14e9e9b0f0fe).

-‼️
+‼️‼️‼️

 ---

-In the next 5 steps, you will learn how to set up E2E testing for Expo apps with Maestro and create a GitHub CI automation.

 ### 1. Setup Maestro